 Former Mississippi State wide receiver RaRa Thomas.
 Photo via Thomas on Twitter (@rodarius_thomas).

-Thomas tweeted out offers from Huge Freeze’s Auburn, Central Florida, Lane Kiffin’s Ole Miss, Utah, Tennessee, West Virginia, Oklahoma, and Georgia – all in the span of 15 minutes on Monday night.
+Thomas tweeted out offers from Huge Freeze’s Auburn, Central Florida, Lane Kiffin’s Ole Miss, Utah, Tennessee, West Virginia, Oklahoma, and Georgia – all in the span of 15 minutes on that Monday night in early December.

 RaRa Thomas was a three-star wide receiver prospect from the 2021 class.
 The 6-foot-1, 185-pound receiver had 10 scholarship offers including South Carolina.
 Tennessee was not one of the teams that originally offered Thomas during his high school recruitment.